Mescaline: Natural occurrence

 As shown in the accompanying table, the concentration of mescaline in different specimens can vary largely within a single species.
 Moreover, the concentration of mescaline within a single specimen varies as well.

+In peyote, mescaline constitutes about 30% of total alkaloid content.
+For comparison, the alkaloid contents of other major constituents include pellotine 17%, anhalonidine 14%, anhalamine 8%, hordenine 8%, and lophophorine 5%.

+It has also reported to be found in small amounts in certain members of the bean family, Fabaceae, including Senegalia berlandieri (syn.
+Acacia berlandieri), although these reports have been challenged and have been unsupported in any additional analyses.

 In plants, mescaline may be the end-product of a pathway utilizing catecholamines as a method of stress response, similar to how animals may release such compounds and others such as cortisol when stressed.
 The in vivo function of catecholamines in plants has not been investigated, but they may function as antioxidants, as developmental signals, and as integral cell wall components that resist degradation from pathogens.
 The deactivation of catecholamines via methylation produces alkaloids such as mescaline.